MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 8. On the **Review recovery selection** page, select **Next**.

 9. Select where you want to recover the database.
-Note that:

     > [!NOTE]
     > -   You can't recover an entire farm to an alternate location.